Overview of the previous 2022–2024 Sustainability Plan

 • Governance and transparency:

-• In terms of transparency, we implemented more than 10 initiatives to improve clarity in the marketing of My Card, Imagin & Go, and all Imagin cards.
-This also covers those marketed by CaixaBank (over 300 in total).
-We placed particular focus on revolving credit cards.
+• On transparency and responsible marketing, we introduced more than 10 initiatives.
+They improve the commercialisation of various cards, such as My Card, Imagin & Go, and other Imagin cards.
+We also covered most cards marketed by CaixaBank (over 300).
+We placed special emphasis on revolving credit products.
 In addition, we created specific Financial Education content on the corporate website.
 It links to our products—cards, credit lines, and loans.
 This makes various financial concepts more accessible to our customers through clear explanations.

 New 2025–2027 Sustainability Plan